-fundamentalism' 193 as underlying dogma, "neoliberal doctrine, coupled with accelerating globalisation and a simple desire for maximum profits, favoured foreign investment wherever salaries were low in relation to worker's productivity."
-194 She draws a picture of a system in which decades of economic liberalisation, privatisation and deregulation in the quest for attracting capital as well as policies enabling tax avoidance and speculation have resulted in a massive redistribution of wealth, "from labour to the owners of capital".
-195 Referring to the housing bubble, she explains how artificially created stagnation of wages in the US (that disallowed people to participate in the overall financial gain) only created the need to borrow as much money as U.S. citizens did.
-196
+wherever salaries were low in relation to worker's productivity194."
+She draws a picture of a system in which decades of economic liberalisation. privatisation and deregulation in the quest for attracting capital as well as policies enabling tax avoidance and speculation have resulted in a massive redistribution of wealth, "from labour to the owners of capital195."
+Referring to the housing bubble, she explains how artificially created stagnation of wages in the US (that disallowed people to participate in the overall financial gain) only created the need to borrow as much money as US citizens did196.

-Equally referring to the 'bubble-problem', Foster and Magdoff's analysis of The Great Financial Crisis names one of the misunderstandings our economies are built on to be that of continuous growth.
-Rather, stagnation is the rule and growth the exception.
-197 With the 'fetishizing of growth', 198 the latter is being considered necessary.
+Equally referring to the "bubble-problem," Foster and Magdoff's analysis of The Great Financial Crisis names one of the misunderstandings our economies are built on to be that of continuous growth.
+Rather, stagnation is the rule and growth the exception197.
+With the "fetishizing of growth 198," the latter is being considered necessary.
 For economies to be able to maintain the myth of growth, constant economic stimuli of a greater magnitude than the last one are necessary.
-One kind of stimulus that is often used is the artificial creation of a bubble, which will boost the economy until it bursts and then require the creation of a new bubble.
-199 loid, p.
-31. For a detailed description of the mechanisms employed, including the private interest in the creation of bubbles as well as issues such as the complicity of rating agencies, please see chapter The Wall of Finance.
+One kind of stimulus that is often used is the artificial creation of a bubble, which will boost the economy until it bursts and then require the creation of a new bubble 199.

-This sketch of possible 'root causes' shows that the true root of the problem seems to be of an ideological nature and strongly connected to what Sedlacek calls the 'fetish of growth' and the accompanying assumption that free markets will achieve all human aspirations.
-Closely intertwined with these ideas is "all this debt-encouraging,
+This sketch of possible "root causes" shows that the true root of the problem seems to be of an ideological nature and strongly connected to what Sedlacek calls the "fetish of growth" and the accompanying assumption that free markets will achieve all human aspirations.
+Closely intertwined with these ideas is "all this debt-encouraging, transparencydiscouraging, risk-promoting deregulation" that led to the crashes of our economic system200.